 Today, one of the best examples of bioinformational capitalism is the interplay between national politics, international politics, and global pharmaceutical corporate sector, in various struggles over Covid-19 vaccines.
 Bioinformational capitalism, and our Covid-19 reality, also cause significant reconfigurations in the world of arts (Kuzmanić and Jandrić 2020).
 What are the main challenges facing arts in this context?

-FC:
+FC: Frankly, I wonder whether the entire system of the arts – which is pretty much a Western invention of the last three centuries – inasmuch it is centered on public (or semi-public) venues, will be able to survive.
+I wouldn’t be surprised if it would collapse or at least radically transform.
+And even if you just remove small pieces from the puzzle, such as the ceaseless international (air) travel of artists and curators, it will be radically reconfigured.
+And likely end up in a major legitimacy crisis.
+I can tell from some first-hand insight into cultural institutions that a real fear of their directors and curators is that the pandemic will make people realize that for all their cultural needs, a Netflix subscription is enough and the rest is expendable.

 PJ: You are an academic and a teacher.
 Building on previous answer, what are the main problems and possible ways forward for arts education?

-FC:
+FC: [I think that has been answered in my reply on project-oriented -multidisciplinary art education vs. portfolio development.

 PJ: With Ana Kuzmanić, I recently published an artist book Arts Without Space (Kuzmanić and Jandrić 2020).
 The book is based on artistic research, in which we asked artists, curators, art critics, and other workers in the cultural sector about their experience of the pandemic.
 This was the text of our invitation: